Which Are The Main Differences Between UI And UX?

 However, they are indeed two different roles.
 Though they share a common goal, UX and UI teams focus on different aspects of design to achieve that goal.

 This guide will help you to gain an in-depth understanding of each discipline, how they differ, and how they come together to help deliver a successful product.
+Along with this, it will also provide you with a brief look into the history of user interfaces, to allow you to get a better understanding of everything related with the world of UI.

 What Is UI?